MALtUNEsmu/SUDO_KILLER/README.md

 <a name="credits"></a>
 ## Credits

 I crafted the script independently, leveraging online resources from GitHub and other sources in the wild.
-Acknowledgments are also due to the creators of exploits associated with CVEs.
-You can trace their details and references in the exploit itself, as well as in the accompanying notes when the tool is executed.
+Acknowledgments are also due to the creators/publishers of exploits associated with the CVEs.
+You can trace back their details and references in the exploit itself, as well as in the accompanying notes when the tool is executed.
 Notable recognition extends to Vincent Puydoyeux, whose inspiration spurred the development of this tool, and Koutto, for invaluable assistance in handling Docker intricacies and enhancing the tool's functionality.
 Additionally, a heartfelt thank you goes out to Emilio Pinna (norbemi) and Andrea Cardaci (cyrus_and) for their invaluable contributions to GTFO Bins, which significantly influenced this project's development.

 <a name="disclaimer"></a>
 ## Disclaimer

-This script is for Educational purpose ONLY.
-Do not use it without permission of the owner of the system you are running it.
+This script is for educational purpose ONLY.
+Do not use it without permission of the owner of the system you are running it in.
 The usual disclaimer applies, especially the fact that me (TH3xACE) is not liable for any damages caused by direct or indirect use of the information or functionality provided by this project.
 The author (TH3xACE) or any Internet provider bears NO responsibility for content or misuse of these programs or any derivatives thereof.
 By using these programs you accept the fact that any damage (dataloss, system crash, system compromise, etc.) caused by the use of the script is not the author responsibility.

 <a name="license"></a>
 ## License